1st Vice President Honor Delegates

 - Credentials Committee

-- Required to meet in January for training and interviews.
+- Required to meet in-person in February for training and interviews.

 - Interviews all students running for IASC Executive Board.